STEFANOVIVAS/star-schema-notes/Part III - Dimension Design/Chapter 6 - More on dimensions tables.md

 - For the late-arriving data case, create a special row in the dimension table with a surrogate key value of 1, and row_type as Unknown.
 - For future events cases, when a fact table represents something that may expire, it is useful to record a pair of dates: the date it became effective and the date it expired.
 In this case, avoid NULLS using a '9999/12/31' pattern for facts that have not expired yet.

+## Behavioral Dimensions

+A behavioral question is one that groups or filters facts based on the past behavior of members of a dimension.
+Behavioral dimensions transform facts into dimensions, enabling powerful analytics without complex queries or intensive processing.
+For example: “Are customers who generate over $1 million in orders receiving better discounts than those who generate $500,000 or less?”

+### Designing and Using Behavioral Dimensions

+- A behavioral attribute can be used to capture the historic association of a dimension row with information that would normally be stored in the fact table.
+For example, analysts in the marketing group may want to be able to use the date of a customer’s most recent order to filter queries.
+Storing this date in the customer table eliminates the necessity to query an orders fact table to find the dates on which each customer last placed an order.

+- A behavioral attribute can also capture a fact of historic significance for storage in the dimension table (For example, Annual sales).